The-Marvex/GSoC_Proposal/GSoC proposal.md

 \**
 This function returns the primary id associated with the current object's id regardless whether it is a primary id or secondary id.
 @param No arguments needed.
-@return primary id associated with the current object's id.
+@return primary id as string associated with the current object's id.
 *\

 public String getPrimary()